-Whether or not your hometown team is playing in this year’s big game, you’ll want to check out some of our favorite places north of Boston to watch the Super Bowl if you’re looking to get out of the house and celebrate on game day.
+The Patriots are back on top and everyone is a loyal Pats fan for Super Bowl LX.
+If you are planning on going out for this year’s big game, you’ll want to check out some of our favorite places north of Boston to watch the Super Bowl.
 A buzzy atmosphere, a solid bar food menu, and plenty of screens all make for some of the best spots to celebrate the Super Bowl, and some of the taverns and sports bars on the list below have specials or events on the day of the big game, too.
+Is it too soon to queue the Duck Boats?

 Kings, Lynnfield

 Head to Marketstreet Lynnfield on Feb.
-9 for Kings’ “Super Bowling” party where there’s action all day.
-First, their pre-game tailgate party runs til 6 p.m. and features a live DJ, sports trivia, and game stations.
-But the party really gets underway at 6:30 p.m., with food and bowling packages starting at $48 and special initiatives like a halftime strike challenge — roll a strike and get a free appetizer for the second half.
+8 for Kings’ “Big Game Takeover” party where there’s action all day.
+First, their pre-game tailgate party runs til 6 p.m. and features a live DJ, football toss, and fun for all ages.
+But the party really gets underway at 6:30 p.m., with food and bowling packages and special initiatives like a halftime strike challenge — roll a strike for a chance to win an Annual Pass.
+Game day specials include a $25 Bud Light tower and $5 Nutrls.

 510 Market St., Lynnfield, 781.334.4400, playatkings.com/location/lynnfield